akmzakaria/toytopia-toystore/README.md

-# ToyTopia - Online Toy Store
+# ToyZone - Online Toy Store

 ## Project Purpose

-ToyTopia is an interactive online toy store where users can browse, view, and purchase toys.
+ToyZone is an interactive online toy store where users can browse, view, and purchase toys.
 The website provides user authentication, a smooth UI experience, and modern design with responsive layouts, making shopping easy and enjoyable.

 ## Live URL